Acyclotopes and Tocyclotopes: Acyclotopes for signed graphs

-Note that inclusion maximal edge sets that form a pseudo-forest as subgraphs are not necessarily connected, hence not necessarily a (signed) tree, loop-tree, halfedge-tree, or pseudo-tree; see, e.g., \Cref{subfig:pseudo-forest}.
-We will call an edge set $S\subseteq E$ \Def{spanning} if it contains an inclusion maximal pseudo-forest.
+Note that inclusion-maximal edge sets that form a pseudo-forest as subgraphs are not necessarily connected, hence not necessarily a (signed) tree, loop-tree, halfedge-tree, or pseudo-tree; see, e.g., \Cref{subfig:pseudo-forest}.
+We will call an edge set $S\subseteq E$ \Def{spanning} if it contains an inclusion-maximal pseudo-forest.
 Again this does not imply that the subgraph is connected.

 A \Def{coloop} is an edge in a signed graph that corresponds to a coloop in the signed graphic matroid, i.e., an element that is contained in every basis.
 A coloop is an edge whose deletion makes an unbalanced component balanced, or a bridge connecting two components of which at least one is balanced \cite[Theorem 5.1]{zaslavskysignedgraphs}.